 Small people or no small people… life sometimes gets in the way of business.
 It has happened to me many times.
-Illness (both mine and others), moving house, taking a trip overseas, friends coming to stay, or just needing some time away from the grind.
+Illness (both mine and others), moving house, death of loved ones, taking a trip overseas, friends coming to stay, or just needing some time away from the grind.
 Stuff happens, life happens.
 The benefit of being self employed is that we get guilt free time out … in theory…

-> Be 100% in or 100% out!
+Be 100% in or 100% out!

 Women’s guilt drives us to feel like we need to be in multiple places at once.
 The kids are at home and want your attention but you also have a business to run.
 So what do you do?
 Sit at the computer feeling distracted, guilty and non-productive.
 You’re not 100% in your business, you’re not 100% with your kids.
 You feel ineffective as both a parent and a business owner.
 You get nothing done and feel like you’re letting everyone down.

 People energy are mood are low right now, and we need to allow ourselves to aclimatise to current conditions.
 If you’re sit at your computer and trying to cross something off your to-do list, but you just can’t focus then you’re not 100% in, you’re not 100% out.
 You still feel like picked crap wrapped in a trash bag and you didn’t achieve anything in your business.
 Give yourself permission to be 100% in or 100% out and ease your guilt.

 So how do you keep your business flowing when you're on holidays or unplanned leave?

 1. Be Realistic about the time you really have available